cerniello/Web-Scraping-Clustering-Real-Estate-Data/README.md

 Hw structured in two parts:
 1) First part related on Unsupervised Learning (K-means application) related with house data scraped from interned
-2) Find password duplicates - **this part has been updated in a new repository by my colleague [paologentleman](https://github.com/paologentleman/Bloom-FIlter-Algorithm) **
+2) Find password duplicates - **this part has been updated in a new repository by my colleague paologentleman**, [here](https://github.com/paologentleman/Bloom-FIlter-Algorithm)

 ##  Lohith Machani Sreennivasalu
 ##  Michele Cernigliero